 Conveyancing is the process of transferring legal ownership of a property.
 There is a number of processes that have to be completed before the purchaser can claim full legal possession, so your conveyancer Adelaide will guide you through.
 Our services cover:

 We make sure all the legislative requirements have been met, and that your eligibility for any exemptions (like stamp duty) are noted.
 Our team will also provide you with ownership advice, as it’s easy to make impractical decisions in the moment.
 By ownership, we mean whether you’re buying the property as joint tenants or tenants-in-common.
-A conveyancer Adelaide from our team will make sure you’re fully aware of the implications associated with both!
+Thus, a conveyancer Adelaide from our team will make sure you’re fully aware of the implications associated with both!